vele616/monorepo/packages/jobboard/website/content/jobs/sales-development-representative-forestry-io-Htbei.md

 url: "https://boards.greenhouse.io/forestry/jobs/4329451003"
 applyUrl: "https://boards.greenhouse.io/forestry/jobs/4329451003#app"
 timestamp: 1614038400000
-hashtags: "#sales,#management,#content,#analytics,#office"
+hashtags: "#sales,#management,#analytics,#content,#office"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/forestry-io"
 companyWebsite: "https://boards.greenhouse.io/forestry"
-summary: "To apply as a sales development representative at Forestry.io, you preferably need to have some knowledge of: experience in: #sales, #management, #content."
+summary: "To apply as a Sales Development Representative at Forestry.io, you preferably need to have some knowledge of: #sales, #management, #analytics."
 summaryBackup: "Love #sales, #management, #content?
 Check out this job post!"
-featured: 20
+featured: 13
 ---

 At Forestry.io, we believe the web is one of humanity’s greatest achievements and our mission is to help people build a better web.
 We’re building a Git-backed content management system (CMS) and an open source site-editing toolkit ([TinaCMS](https://tinacms.org/)), both focused on the JAMstack.
 [We’re a growing company](https://forestry.io/about) with big dreams that's full of opportunities for you to have an impact and grow with us.